marcinbiegun/n23.pl/_posts/2016-12-15-osx-macos-security-productivity.md

   * [ClamXav](https://www.clamxav.com/) ($30) - open-source antivirus, useful
   for scanning apps from not trusted sources
   * [LittleSnitch](https://www.obdev.at/products/littlesnitch/index.html) ($30) - firewall, it requires you to set rules for any new Internet connections
-    * Block unnecessary analytics/tracking connections coming from the system or apps
     * Detect suspicious connections
-  * [MicroSnitch](https://www.obdev.at/products/microsnitch/index.html) ($5) - notifies you when any app uses the camera or microphone
+    * Block unnecessary analytics/tracking connections
   * [TorBrowser](https://www.torproject.org/projects/torbrowser.html.en) - the simplest way to be sure you are using TOR correcly is to have a dedicated TOR browser
   * [GPG Suite](https://gpgtools.org/) - GUI tools making using GPG email and files encryption easy, integrates with Mail.app
   * [Coherence](http://www.bzgwebs.com/coherence) ($3) - encapsulates webapps as Mac apps